alexmic/filtrr/filtrr2/README.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Contents

+1. What's this?
+2. Demos
+3. Installation
+4. Forking, building and testing
+5. Usage
+6. Extending the framework

 ## What's this?

 ```Filtrr2``` is a JavaScript image manipulation library.
 Think of it as Instagram filters on the browser.
 It uses the ```<canvas>``` element to paint filtered pictures in the place of normal pictures on your website.

 ```Filtrr2``` is the successor to ```Filtrr``` which was a weekend hack thing, but it got some nice exposure when I decided to post it on Hacker News.
 It improves it on every aspect so if you are using ```Filtrr2```, then you should really upgrade.

-## Demos

-Coming soon on a properly designed and fancy website!
-In the mean time check this out: http://alexmic.github.com/filtrr/.

 #### What's up with the weird name?

 Don't ask.
 It's weird and I know it, but now I'm stuck with it.
 I would love to rename this as ```fxjs```.

+## Demos

+Coming soon on a properly designed and fancy website!
+In the mean time check this out: http://alexmic.github.com/filtrr/.

 ## Installation